skypjack/entt/docs/md/entity.md

 a void storage offers all those feature normally offered by other storage types.
 Therefore, it's a perfectly valid pool for use with views and groups or within a registry.

+## Entity storage

+This storage is such that the component type is the same as the entity type, for example `entt::storage<entt::entity>` or `entt::basic_storage<Type, Type>`.<br/>
+For this type of pools, there is a specific specialization within `EnTT`.
+In fact, entities are subject to different rules with respect to components (although still customizable by the user if needed).
+In particular:

+* Entities are never truly _deleted_.
+They are moved out of the list of entities _in use_ and their versions are updated automatically.

+* `emplace` as well as `insert` have a slightly different meaning than their counterparts for components.
+In the case of an entity storage, these functions _generate_ or _recycle_ identifiers rather than allowing them to be _assigned_ to existing entities.

+* The `each` function iterates only the entities _in use_, that is, those not marked as _ready for reuse_.
+To iterate all the entities it's necessary to iterate the underlying sparse set instead.

+Moreover, the entity storage offers a couple of additional utilities such as:

+* The `in_use` function which is used to know how many entities are still _in use_.
+When combined with `size`, it also makes it possible to know how many entities are available for recycling.

+* The `pack` function which is used to make a given set of entities contiguous.
+  This is particularly useful to pass valid lists of entities via iterators (with access usually optimized within the library).

+This kind of storage is designed to be used where any other storage is fine and can therefore be combined with views, groups and so on.

 ## Pointer stability